 Managing partner: Alex Chadwick

 Other offices: 77 offices in 47 countries.

 Who we are: With a presence in all leading financial centres, Baker McKenzie is the world’s leading global law firm.

 What we do: With a strong international client base, we have considerable expertise in acting on, and co-ordinating, complex cross-border transactions and disputes.
 Our client base consists primarily of venture capital funds, investment banks, technology powerhouses and household name brands.

-Perks: Permanent health insurance, life insurance, private medical/dental insurance, group personal pension, subsidised gym membership, season ticket loan, subsidised staff restaurant.
+Perks: Gym subsidy, dining discounts, cycle to work scheme, gadget insurance, concierge and discounts service, health and life insurance, group personal pension, season ticket loan, subsidised staff restaurant.

 Sponsorship: We pay fees and a maintenance grant for the GDL and LPC.
 Those studying towards the GDL receive a £6,000 maintenance grant, and those studying for the LPC will receive an £8,000 maintenance grant.